ivoa/cosmopterix/docker/java/8/README.md

-This container is based on the [Fedora](../fedora/23) base container, and uses the OS package manager to install version 1.8.0 of the [OpenJDK](http://openjdk.java.net/) OpenJDK Runtime Environment.
+This container is based on the Cosmopterix [Fedora](../fedora/23) base container, and uses the OS package manager to install version 1.8.0 of the [OpenJDK](http://openjdk.java.net/) Java Runtime Environment.

 ````